 Of the total population, 64% gave their mother tongue as English and 32.7% French in the census of 1991.
-Another 4470 cited European, 1655 cited aboriginal and 1220, Asian languages.
+Another 4470 cited European, 1655 cited Indigenous and 1220, Asian languages.
 Provincial language legislation is intended to provide equality between the two official languages.

 New Brunswick is the only officially bilingual (English and French) province in Canada.